jhaber-zz/QSS20/mini_book/docs/finalproject_options.md

 **This option requires working in a group.**

-## 2. Deeper dive into problem set data
+## 2. Deeper dive into felony sentencing data used in problem sets 1 and 2

-In the first two problem sets, you will use and familiarize yourself with a real-world data source I am finalizing.
-In this option, you’d do a more rigorous/deeper dive into a question that uses this data.
-More info on this soon.
+In the first two problem sets, you used and got familiar with the Cook County State Attorney’s Office Felony Sentencing Data to investigate racial disparities in sentence length and within-judge disparities.
+With this project option, you’d do a deeper dive into the felony sentencing data to address another question, such as:
+1. more rigorous analyses of disparities using causal inference techniques
+2. analyses of other fields in the data (e.g., neighborhood disparities; how judge demographics relate to sentencing behavior)

 **This option requires working in a group.**